Skip navigation to main content. U.S. Department of Energy Hydrogen Program Home Hydrogen Program Home

 2009

-Current (2009) State-of-the-Art Hydrogen Production Cost Estimate Using Water Electrolysis (PDF 1.1 MB)
+Current (2009) State-of-the-Art Hydrogen Production Cost Estimate Using Water Electrolysis

-A qualified Independent Review Panel, commissioned by DOE's Fuel Cell Technologies Program, estimated the 2009 cost of using water electrolysis to produce hydrogen.
+A qualified Independent Review Panel, commissioned by DOE's Fuel Cell Technologies Office, estimated the 2009 cost of using water electrolysis to produce hydrogen.
 The panel examined alkaline and polymer electrolyte membrane water electrolyzers and distributed and central hydrogen production scenarios.
 The panel's review revealed that technology advancements have led to capital cost reductions and improved efficiencies, resulting in reduced electrolysis production costs.
 The panel estimated the 2009 levelized cost range for state-of-the-art forecourt electrolysis to be $4.90-$5.70/kilograms-hydrogen, including compression, storage, and dispensing at 1,500 kilograms/day.
 The panel also estimated the 2009 levelized cost range for state-of-the-art central electrolysis to be $2.70-$3.50/kilograms-hydrogen at 50,000 kilograms/day.
 All estimates are based on nth plant assumptions and a 10% after-tax internal rate of return.

-Fuel Cell System Cost for Transportation—2008 Cost Estimate (PDF 1 MB)
+Fuel Cell System Cost for Transportation—2008 Cost Estimate

-DOE's Fuel Cell Technologies (FCT) Program commissioned a qualified Independent Review Panel to conduct an independent review of the two proton exchange membrane (PEM) automotive system cost analyses contracted by the FCT Program.
-The Panel believes that a range of $60/kWnet to $80/kWnet is a valid estimation of the potential manufactured cost for an 80 kWnet fuel cell system, based on 2008 technology, extrapolated to a volume of 500,000 systems per year, and the constraints and conditions provided to DTI and TIAX by the FCT Program and the Freedom Car and Fuel Partnership Fuel Cell Technical Team (FCTT).
+DOE's Fuel Cell Technologies (FCT) Office commissioned a qualified Independent Review Panel to conduct an independent review of the two proton exchange membrane (PEM) automotive system cost analyses contracted by the FCT Office.
+The Panel believes that a range of $60/kWnet to $80/kWnet is a valid estimation of the potential manufactured cost for an 80 kWnet fuel cell system, based on 2008 technology, extrapolated to a volume of 500,000 systems per year, and the constraints and conditions provided to DTI and TIAX by the FCT Office and the Freedom Car and Fuel Partnership Fuel Cell Technical Team (FCTT).
 The Panel concluded that the DTI calculated cost of $76/kWnet and the TIAX mean cost from their Monte Carlo analysis of $73/kWnet are credible representations of the cost within the provided constraints and conditions.

 2007

-Go/No-Go Recommendation for Sodium Borohydride for On-Board Vehicular Hydrogen Storage (PDF 616 KB)
+Go/No-Go Recommendation for Sodium Borohydride for On-Board Vehicular Hydrogen Storage

-DOE's Fuel Cell Technologies Program commissioned a qualified Independent Review Panel whose charter was to conduct a technical evaluation of the status and progress of research and development (R&D) in the area of hydrolysis of sodium borohydride for on-board vehicular hydrogen storage and its potential to meet DOE's time-phased technical targets.
+The DOE Hydrogen Program commissioned a qualified Independent Review Panel whose charter was to conduct a technical evaluation of the status and progress of research and development (R&D) in the area of hydrolysis of sodium borohydride for on-board vehicular hydrogen storage and its potential to meet DOE's time-phased technical targets.
 The hydrogen storage technology considered for the hydrolysis of sodium borohydride did not meet all the 2007 targets.
 The Panel concluded there was no promising path forward for this technology to reach all of the 2010 targets.
 Based on its charter, the Panel unanimously recommended a No-Go decision.

-Measurement of Hydrogen Production Rate Based on Dew Point Temperatures (PDF 973 KB)
+Measurement of Hydrogen Production Rate Based on Dew Point Temperatures

 Over the last several years, the DOE's Office of Nuclear Energy (NE) has contracted with the Idaho National Laboratory (INL) to demonstrate the production of hydrogen from high-temperature electrolysis.
 Because the INL experimental team has implemented a novel approach for measuring the rate of hydrogen production, NE sought an independent verification of the approach.
-In turn, the DOE Fuel Cell Technologies Program's Technology Analyst requested the National Renewable Energy Laboratory (NREL) to commission an independent verification of the approach being implemented by INL to measure the rate of hydrogen production in the laboratory's High-Temperature Electrolysis (HTE) Project.
+In turn, the DOE Hydrogen Program's Technology Analyst requested the National Renewable Energy Laboratory (NREL) to commission an independent verification of the approach being implemented by INL to measure the rate of hydrogen production in the laboratory's High-Temperature Electrolysis (HTE) Project.

 The independent review team found the direct measurement of the change in dew point temperature approach, being used as a surrogate for directly measuring the hydrogen production rate during high-temperature electrolysis, to be both reasonable and credible.